 Despite rumours to the contrary, the diet of the breastfeeding mother has little impact on the composition of her milk.
 Regardless of the mother’s food and drink intake, breastmilk will contain the nutrients baby needs – if necessary by leaching them from her body.

-Does Just a Little Bit of Dairy Matter?
+Does Just a Little Bit of Dairy Matter For CMPA Babies?

 Unfortunately, even traces of dairy can affect those babies who are particularly sensitive to their allergen/s.
 Unlike direct reactions, reacting to dairy through breastmilk is uncommon, which already means your baby is sensitive.